 Surfing

 Cornwall is famous for being the surf capital of the UK – so if you’ve got a yearning to ride those waves, Cornwall has to be the best place to do it.
-There are plenty of surf breaks to match your level of expertise, but for an all-round, crowd-pleasing break, we have to choose Polzeath as our favourite place to surf in Cornwall.
+For an all-round, crowd-pleasing break, we have to choose Polzeath as our favourite place to surf in Cornwall.

 Polzeath, on Cornwall’s north coast, has a long stretch of golden sand and the waves here break slowly and consistently – plus there’s lifeguard cover in the summer.
-If you’re a brand-new boardrider, there are plenty of surf schools to teach you the moves such as Wavehunters, alongside surf hire centres if you’re a little more capable.
-When you’re totally surfed out, there are ample cafes where you can relax while watching the waves.
+If you’re a brand-new board rider, there are plenty of surf schools to teach you the moves such as Wavehunters, alongside surf hire centres if you’re a little more capable.
+When you’re totally surfed out, there are ample cafés where you can relax while watching the waves, and plenty more things to do in Polzeath to fill your holiday itinerary.

 Kayaking